Friday, March 12, 2010

 B: The sexual charge of these lyrics is undeniable, albeit pretty much shorted out by the bridge, whose combination of ‘lovey-dovey’ and ‘candy’ jars completely.

-A: The musical marriage of Turkish elements and contemporary production is, however, a marked success.
-Meandering to a degree, but it sounds good.
+A: The musical marriage of Turkish elements and contemporary production here is a marked success.
+Meandering, to a degree, but it sounds good.

-V: For the second year in a row the Turks employ a troupe of foreign dancers and more than get their money’s worth.
-Kenan is, needless to say, adorable.
-[Addendum: is it just me or are the fireworks at the start mistimed?
-Shouldn’t they spurt at the same moment the girls drop the cloth to reveal Kenan i.e. so that he seems to appear out of nowhere?]
+V: For the second year in a row, the Turks employ a troupe of foreign dancers and more than get their money’s worth.
+Kenan is adorable.
+But are the fireworks at the start mistimed?
+Shouldn’t they spurt at the same moment the girls drop the cloth, so that our wee guy seems to appear out of nowhere?

 27 Austria

-B: This is fairly all-encompassing as anthems go, but it has some very gay elements.
+B: This is fairly all-encompassing as anthems go, but it has some identifiably gay elements.
 (Do straight men ‘strut’?)
 I like the line “If you don’t understand it, don’t take it for granted”.

-A: As with various other Austrian entries through the ages, this has all the potential in the world and no one with the degree of talent or interest needed to make enough of it.
+A: As with various other Austrian entries through the ages, this has all the potential in the world and no one with the degree of talent or interest needed to realise it.
 I’m glad it has an edge to it, given it was the Life Ball anthem, but it still doesn’t say a lot musically.

 V: Dies the death it was always going to come the middle eight.